pf4j/pf4j-update/README.md

 In the downloads folder you have a repository (plugins.json and artifacts - plugins archives) used by the test applications.

 For more information please see the test sources (UpdateTest, ...).
+It's a good idea to run these tests and to see the results.

 License
 --------------